facebookarchive/models/mask_rcnn_2go/README.md

 ## Evaluation
 * Download COCO 2014 minival dataset
+* OpenCV must be installed for image preprocessing
 * Run ```run.sh [coco_dir] [model]```
 * The `model` argument can be either `fp32` for float 32 or `int8`